-Master's with 1 major International Economic Policy JMU Würzburg • generated 19-Apr-2025 • exam. reg. data re- page 89 / 362 (2018) cord Master (120 ECTS) International Economic Policy - 2018
+Master's with 1 major International Economic Policy JMU Würzburg • generated 19-Apr-2025 • exam. reg. data re- page 81 / 340 (2022) cord Master (120 ECTS) International Economic Policy - 2022

-$\textbf{Referred to in LPO I} \ \ (\text{examination regulations for teaching-degree programmes})$
+Referred to in LPO I (examination regulations for teaching-degree programmes)

 Module title Abbreviation

-Behavioral Economics 12-M-BEC-182-m01
+Behavioral Economics 12-M-BEC-222-m01

 Module coordinator Module offered by

-holder of the Chair for Economics, Contract Theory and Information Economics tract Theory and In- Faculty of Management and Economics
+holder of the Junior Professorship of Applied Microeconomics, esp.
+Human-Machine Interaction Faculty of Management and Economics

-ECTS Meth od of grading Only after succ. con npl. of module(s)
+ECTS Meth od of grading Only after succ. con mpl. of module(s)

-5 nume rical grade
+5 numerical grade

-Duration Module level Othe Other prerequisites i
+Duration Module level Other prerequisites

 1 semester graduate

-Conton Contents
+Conten Contents

 Behavioral economics refers to the field of research which, inspired by numerous documented deviations from the rational behavior assumed in neoclassical analysis, tries to improve the psychological realism of the idea of man in economics by incorporating insights from psychology into traditional economic analysis.
-In this course students will become familiar with several of the most influential behavioral-economic theories of individual decision making, which allows to explain a plethora of empirically documented deviations from the neoclassical model.
-These behavioral-economic theories usually contain the neoclassical standard model as special case and therefore are to be considered as an extensions of rather than alternatives to the neoclassical model.
-While the focus of this lecture is on theories of individual decision making, we will explore the implications of these theories also in the context of market settings.

-As behavioral economics represents an extension of the neoclassical model, a solid understanding of the latter is required for this course.
-In consequence, the course is intended in particular for advanced students who completed the class "Advanced Microeconomics".
+In this course, students will become familiar with several of the most influential behavioral-economic theories of individual and strategic decision-making, which allow to explain a plethora of empirically documented deviations from the neoclassical model.
+These include departures from the assumptions of selfishness, time consistency, as well as rationality and rational expectations.
+The discussed behavioral-economic theories usually contain the neoclassical standard model as a special case and, therefore, are to be considered as extensions of rather than alternatives to the neoclassical model.
+While this lecture focuses on theories of individual decision-making, we will explore the implications of these theories also in the context of market settings and economic games.
+All necessary ideas and concepts will be introduced and discussed throughout the course.
+Nevertheless, as behavioral economics represents an extension of the neoclassical model, a solid understanding of the latter will be helpful.
+Consequently, students who completed advanced classes in microeconomics or game theory will most likely benefit most from this course.